-"Eligible Deposit Account" means: (a) a segregated deposit account maintained with a federal or state-chartered depository institution or trust company that is an Eligible Institution or (b) with respect to eligible investments only, a segregated trust account maintained with the corporate trust department of a federal depository institution or state chartered depository institution that is subject to federal or state regulations regarding fiduciary funds on deposit substantially similar to 12 C.F.R. §9.10(b) which has corporate trust powers, acting in its fiduciary capacity, so long as, (x) if Fitch has been hired by the sponsor to rate the notes (and is still rating such notes), the long-term unsecured debt obligations of such depository institution have a credit rating of at least "F1" by Fitch; (y) if S&P has been hired by the sponsor to rate the notes (and is still rating such notes), the long-term unsecured debt obligations of such depository institution have a credit rating of at least "BBB" or "A-2" by S&P; and (z) if Moody's has been hired by the sponsor to rate the notes (and is still rating such notes), the long-term unsecured debt obligations of such depository institution have a credit rating of at least "P-1" by Moody's.
+"Eligible Deposit Account" means: (a) a segregated deposit account maintained with a federal or state-chartered depository institution or trust company that is an Eligible Institution or (b) with respect to eligible investments only, a segregated trust account maintained with the corporate trust department of a federal depository institution or state chartered depository institution that is subject to federal or state regulations regarding fiduciary funds on deposit substantially similar to 12 C.F.R. §9.10(b) which has corporate trust powers, acting in its fiduciary capacity, so long as, (x) if Fitch has been hired by the sponsor to rate the notes (and is still rating such notes), the long-term unsecured debt obligations of such depository institution have a credit rating of at least "A" by Fitch or the commercial paper, short-term debt obligations or other short-term deposits of such depository institution have a credit rating of at least "BBB" or the commercial paper, short-term debt obligations or other short-term deposits of such depository institution have a credit rating of at least "A-2" by S&P; and (z) if Moody's has been hired by the sponsor to rate the notes (and is still rating such notes), the long-term unsecured debt obligations of such depository institution have a credit rating of at least "A-2" by S&P; and (z) if Moody's has been hired by the sponsor to rate the notes (and is still rating such notes), the long-term unsecured debt obligations or other short-term depository institution have a credit rating of at least "A-2" by Moody's or the commercial paper, short-term debt obligations or other short-term depository institution have a credit rating of at least "P-1" by Moody's.

-"Eligible Institution" means: (a) for Fitch (x) an institution whose long term unsecured debt obligations or other long term deposits are rated at least "A" by Fitch, or (y) an institution whose commercial paper, short term debt obligations or other short term deposits are rated at least "F1" by Fitch; (b) for S&P (x) in the case of deposit accounts or trust accounts in which deposits are held for less than 30 days, an institution whose long-term unsecured debt obligations are rated at least "BBB" by S&P, and if such institution has a short-term rating from S&P, an institution whose commercial paper, short-term debt obligations or other short-term deposits are rated at least "A-2" by S&P or (y) in the case of deposit accounts or trust accounts in which deposits are held for more than 30 days, an institution whose long-term unsecured debt obligations are rated at least "BBB" by S&P, and if such institution has a short-term rating from S&P, an institution whose commercial paper, short-term debt obligations or other short-term deposits are rated at least "A-2" by S&P; and (c) for Moody's (x) an institution whose long term unsecured debt obligations or other long term deposits are rated at least "A-2" by Moody's, or (y) an institution whose commercial paper, short term debt obligations or other short term deposits are rated at least "P-1" by Moody's.
+"Eligible Institution" means: (a) for Fitch (x) an institution whose long term unsecured debt obligations or other long term deposits are rated at least "A" by Fitch, or (y) an institution whose commercial paper, short term debt obligations or other short term deposits are rated at least "F1" by Fitch; (b) for S&P (x) in the case of deposit accounts or trust accounts in which deposits are held for less than 30 days, an institution whose long-term unsecured debt obligations are rated at least "BBB" by S&P, and if such institution has a short-term rating from S&P, an institution whose commercial paper, short-term debt obligations or other short-term deposits are rated at least "A-2" by S&P or (y) in the case of deposit accounts or trust accounts in which deposits are held for more than 30 days, an institution whose long-term unsecured debt obligations are rated at least "BBB" by S&P, and if such institution has a short-term rating from S&P, an institution whose commercial paper, short-term debt obligations or other short-term deposits are rated at least "A-2" by S&P; and (c) for Moody's (x) an institution whose long term unsecured debt obligations or other long term deposits are rated at least "A2" by Moody's, or (y) an institution whose commercial paper, short term debt obligations or other short term deposits are rated at least "P-1" by Moody's.